jdhao/blog_source/from_vim_plug_to_packer.md

 use { 'hrsh7th/nvim-compe', event = 'InsertEnter *', config = [[require('config.compe')]] }
 ```

+The code for `config` is executed once when the plugin is loaded by packer.

 ## Forget to run PackerCompile after changing plugin settings

 After changing plugin configuration, we **must** run `:PackerCompile`.
-It will generate a file named `packer_compiled.vim` or `packer_compile.lua` under the directory `~/.config/nvim/plugin`.
+It will generate a file named `packer_compiled.vim` or `packer_compile.lua` under the directory `~/.config/nvim/plugin` by default.

 When something went wrong, always check if you have run `:PackerCompile` and restarted nvim.
-90% time, the issue will go.
+90% of the time, the issue will go.

-To fix the issue once and for all, I add the following autocmd:
+To fix the issue once and for all, I created the following autocmd:

 ```vim
 augroup packer_auto_compile